SkylineCommunications/dataminer-docs/connector-help/connector_help/Touchstream_StreamCAM.md

 These three pages apply to data sources that have VOD services.

-In the **1.0.1.x** range of the driver, you can **enable/disable** VOD-related data polling using the **VOD Polling** toggle button.
+In the **1.0.1.x** range of the connector, you can **enable/disable** VOD-related data polling using the **VOD Polling** toggle button.
 In case the data source does not support VOD, disabling the polling will help to prevent the element from going into timeout (404 NOT FOUND status).

 ### Planned Outages